Aliens Close to Home?

-"VISUALLY CONFIRMED: Enormous Craft Detected on the moon!
-At least one enormous object of unknown origin has been visually verified as having landed on our moon.”
-That captivating, not at all sensationalistic, opening was published on the Turner Radio Network (TRN) on January 20, sparking an understandable amount of excitement among people who have seen the link.
+"VISUALLY CONFIRMED: Enormous Craft Detected on the Moon!
+At least one enormous object of unknown origin has been visually verified as having landed on our Moon."
+That captivating, not at all sensationalistic, opening was published on the Turner Radio Network (TRN) on January 20, 2014, sparking an understandable amount of excitement among people who have seen the link.

 Clearly, the stage is set and first contact is imminent.
 Unfortunately, all is not as it seems.

-If we look at the other evidence presented, it falls short of anything noteworthy.
+The other evidence presented also falls short of anything noteworthy.

-The secret DoD launch isn't anything unusual as the DoD launches dozens of classified missions every year.
-The LRO/LADEE missions were planned and or launched before the alien spacecraft was "detected."
-China has also been planning a moon mission for some time now and launched it for their own political reasons.
+The secret DoD launch isn't anything unusual — the DoD launches dozens of classified missions every year.
+The LRO/LADEE missions were planned and/or launched before the alien spacecraft was "detected."
+China has also been planning a Moon mission for some time now and launched it for their own political reasons.